-LWV of Portland’s next Community Education program, “Get to Know Your New City Government,” will be held on Wednesday, October 9, 2024, from 7 to 8:30 pm via Zoom.
+LWV of Portland’s October Community Education program, “Get to Know Your New City Government,” was held on Wednesday, October 9, 2024, from 7 to 8:30 pm via Zoom.
+Watch the recording of the conversation with four excellent local panelists, or listen to the podcast.

 This fall, Portland’s election system isn’t the only thing changing.
 Our form of city government is changing, too.